ruricolist/serapeum/REFERENCE.md

 The idea here is simply that an unbound slot in an immutable data structure does not make sense.

+A read-only struct is always externalizable; it has an implicit definition for `make-load-form`.

 On Lisps that support it, the structure is also marked as "pure": that is, instances may be moved into read-only memory.